WillSullivan/idownvotedbecause/stackoverflow/noexceptiondetails.md

 ![Viewing the details of the exception](/images/stackoverflow/exceptionimage3.PNG)

 ### Why this is worth a downvote
 Exceptions contain almost all of the information we, the people trying to help you, need in order to give you a quick answer.
 When you do not give us this information, we must examine your question in hopes to find clues to the information that would have been readily available had you included Exception details in your question.
-This is, in short, a waste of our time.
+This wastes the time of people who (for free!) are volunteering to help.

 ### How to fix this
 Get a text report of all of the contents within it.
 Remember, the details of the Exception should be captured as text--[do not take an image of the Exception details!]({% link stackoverflow/imageofanexception.md %}) This can usually be accomplished very easy, depending on what language and tools you are using.
 Here are some examples of capturing these details.